 Organizational scale grows with the number of segments, departments, regions, business operating divisions, or service lines.
 Typically, the more organizational scale you have, the harder it is to standardize and achieve economies of scale.
 Most software platforms give you two options:

 - Railroad the organization with a one-size-fits-all approach.
-This is a non-starter – although we’ve all seen organizations who have tried and failed.
+This is a non-starter.

-- Clone standard process applications and create many customized versions.
+- Clone standard workflow applications and create many customized versions.
 This works … for a while.
 It becomes increasingly hard to coordinate change across all of these customized applications.

 What if you could balance both the top-down standardizations with the genuinely unique field-driven needs of the business?
-Organizationally scalable enterprise case management allows enterprises to define a layered architecture of rules, policies, and procedures – such as security roles at the global and tenant level – and dynamically determine what needs to be executed, depending on the situation at hand.
-An enterprise creates and maintains one app that everyone can use, centralizing both top-down standardization and field-driven specialization for true organizational scalability.
-Click here to learn more.
+Organizationally scalable workflow and case management allows enterprises to define a layered architecture of rules, policies, and procedures – such as security roles at the global and tenant level – and dynamically determine what needs to be executed, depending on the situation at hand.
+Applications themselves may be distributed across the globe, but all operate off a shared set of layered rules – ensuring reuse while allowing for specialization.

 3. Customer scale